-Late Hawaii senator’s widow christens warship bearing name
+Wife of late Sen. Inouye christens warship bearing his name

 U.S. Sen. Mazie Hirono, of Hawaii, thanked the ship’s crew for “continuing in the tradition of Sen. Inouye’s service to our country.”

-“To the crew, I wish you makani ‘olu ‘olu.
+“To the crew, I wish you makani olu olu.
 I wish you all fair winds.
 Go for broke, as you serve the country on this incredible new ship,” she told them.

 In the Senate, Inouye served as chairman of the powerful Senate Appropriations Committee.
-Maine Sen. Susan Collins, who served with him, praised the senator’s valor, his spirit and his friendship.
+Maine Sen. Susan Collins, a Republican who served with him, praised Inouye’s valor, spirit and friendship.

-She noted that Inouye visited Bath Iron Works in 1961, while serving in the U.S. House, for the launching of the USS Leahy.
-She said that Inouye was a strong supporter of naval sea power.
+Inouye visited Bath Iron Works in 1961, while serving in the U.S. House, for the launching of the USS Leahy, she noted.
+He was a strong supporter of naval sea power, she said.

 Irene Hirano Inouye said her husband felt that a strong military is necessary to ensure peace.